uditmishra03/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/docs/FUTURE-ENHANCEMENTS.md

 **Current State:**
 - ✅ Production-grade monitoring stack with persistence
-- ✅ Cost-efficient NodePort access (no ALB costs)
+- ✅ Cost-efficient shared ALB with Ingress (path-based routing reduces costs)
 - ✅ Dashboard 315 configured and exported
 - ✅ All variables and queries optimized
 - ✅ Complete documentation and recovery procedures